mithi/react-philosophies/README.md

 ### TLDR
 1. 💖 Derive states to avoid state management complexity
-2. 💖 Pass the banana, not the gorilla and the entire jungle, (prefer passing primitives as props)
+2. 💖 Pass the banana, not the gorilla holding the banana and the entire jungle, (prefer passing primitives as props)
 3. 💖 Keep things small and simple.
 Separate concerns with the single responsibility principle
 4. Duplication is far cheaper than the wrong abstraction (avoid premature / inappropriate generalization)
 5. Avoid prop drilling by using composition